sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables-v2/Fundamentals 4: Working with Pivot Tables.md

 <img src="assets/pivot2_34.png" width="600"/>

-Our time period control's ID is `p_date_dimension` so we can copy and paste the formula below to get it's current value, and append some text to it:
+Our time period control's ID is `p_date_dimension`, so we can copy and paste the formula below to get it's current value, and append some text to it:

 ** Be sure to first type `=` and then paste the code.**